GabeScott/standard-works-vault/General Conference/1985 April - “From Such Turn Away”.md

 I have here in my hand a most interesting document.
 Let me quote from it: “To whom it may concern:

-“This certifies that Parley P. Pratt, has been received into the church of the Latter Day Saints, ... and has been ordained an elder according to the rules and regulations of said church, and is duly authorized to preach the gospel, agreeably to the authority of that office. ...
+“This certifies that *Parley P. Pratt,* has been received into the church of the Latter Day Saints, … and has been ordained an elder according to the rules and regulations of said church, and is duly authorized to preach the gospel, agreeably to the authority of that office. …

-“Given by the direction of a conference of the elders of said church, assembled in Kirtland, Geauga County, Ohio, this 26th day of April, in the year of our Lord one thousand, eight hundred, and thirty-five.
-[Signed] Joseph Smith Jr. ...
-Oliver Cowdery, Clerk.”
+“Given by the direction of a conference of the elders of said church, assembled in Kirtland, Geauga County, Ohio, this *26th* day of *April,* in the year of our Lord one thousand, eight hundred, and thirty-five. \[Signed\] *Joseph Smith Jr.* … *Oliver Cowdery,* Clerk.”
 (Parley P. Pratt Collection, Archives of The Church of Jesus Christ of Latter-day Saints, Salt Lake City.)

 So that you may sense the significance of this document, I quote from the forty-second section of the Doctrine and Covenants:

-“I say unto you, that it shall not be given to any one to go forth to preach my gospel, or to build up my church, except he be ordained by some one who has authority, and it is known to the church that he has authority and has been regularly ordained by the heads of the church.”
-(D&C 42:11; italics added.)
+“I say unto you, that it shall not be given to any one to go forth to preach my gospel, or to build up my church, except *he be ordained by some one who has authority, and it is known to the church that he has authority and has been regularly ordained by the heads of the church.”* ([[D&C 42.11|D&C 42:11]]; italics added.)

 I read that elder’s certificate to show that from the very beginning of the Church very careful procedures of authorization have been followed.